Silicon carbide: Nuclear fuel particles and cladding

-Silicon carbide is an important material in TRISO-coated fuel particles, the type of nuclear fuel found in high temperature gas cooled reactors such as the Pebble Bed Reactor.
+Silicon carbide is an important material in TRISO-coated fuel particles, the type of nuclear fuel found in high temperature gas cooled reactors such as the pebble-bed reactor.
 A layer of silicon carbide gives coated fuel particles structural support and is the main diffusion barrier to the release of fission products.

 Silicon carbide composite material has been investigated for use as a replacement for Zircaloy cladding in light water reactors.
 One of the reasons for this investigation is that, Zircaloy experiences hydrogen embrittlement as a consequence of the corrosion reaction with water.
 This produces a reduction in fracture toughness with increasing volumetric fraction of radial hydrides.
 This phenomenon increases drastically with increasing temperature to the detriment of the material.
 Silicon carbide cladding does not experience this same mechanical degradation, but instead retains strength properties with increasing temperature.
-The composite consists of SiC fibers wrapped around a SiC inner layer and surrounded by an SiC outer layer.
+The composite consists of SiC fibers wrapped around a SiC inner layer and surrounded by a SiC outer layer.
 Problems have been reported with the ability to join the pieces of the SiC composite.